spatie/laravel-cors/README.md

 ## Alternatives

 - [barryvdh/laravel-cors](barryvdh/laravel-cors): a tried and tested package.
-Our package is a modern rewrite of the basic features of this one.
-We created our own solution because we needed our configuration to be [very flexible](/#writing-your-own-cors-profile).
+Our package is a modern rewrite of the basic features of this Barry's excellent one.
+We created our own solution because we needed our configuration to be [very flexible](/#creating-your-own-cors-profile).

 ## Postcardware